thailysorng/PointSale-Flutter-Laravel/README.md

 * `MAIL_PASSWORD` → the **Google App Password** generated in step 2
 * `MAIL_FROM_ADDRESS` → the Gmail address that will appear as the sender

-Do not commit the `.env` file to Git because it contains your email credentials and other secrets.

 You can then test features that send email, such as password reset or email verification.

 > Do not commit `.env` to Git.
 It may contain database passwords, email credentials, API keys, and other sensitive information.